rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->
 # List of things to do

+**TODO**
+first node associated by exclusion

+**TODO**
+no conflict in location of a section - sectioning node, first node, last node, etc.

 **CLARIFICATION**
 No two sections within a single tree have identical reduced sequences.
 These are unique to a section.